 5. Keep simmering the broth for about 10 more minutes until carrots are completely cooked.

 6. When the chicken pieces have cooled, shred or cut into small bite-sized pieces.
-Dice the carrots once they are cooked and set aside.

 Greek Egg and Lemon Soup